-Great Places to Live and Retire Overseas
+Best Locations to Live and Retire Overseas

+Ever dreamed of owning a foreign vacation home, living or retiring in an exotic land?
+You're not alone.
+An ever increasing number of Americans and Europeans are being lured abroad by a lower cost of living and higher quality of life.
 Some are returning to their ancestral countries or to places where they once vacationed, worked or studied.
 Others are being enticed by generous retiree perks and attractive tax incentives.
 Outside of reading about it, you probably have never given the notion any serious thought.
 These beautiful and affordable slices of paradise could change your mind.

 The advent of fast Internet communication and inexpensive air travel makes it easier to turn any far-flung paradise into a permanent home.
 Which places in the world have the most to offer?
 The perfect place to live or retire, of course depends on your idea of perfection.